Sapporo’s attractions are best known by the enterprises that operate here.

 Then, after considering general factors, including the low risk of natural disaster, Sapporo was judged to be the best from a choice of several cities.
 When establishing the Sapporo headquarters, we received highly effective and professional support from the City of Sapporo and Hokkaido authorities.
 The recruitment of 100 locals is proceeding better than expected, and we have been able to welcome many outstanding members of staff.
 Approximately 500 people work at the Sapporo headquarters, which is equipped with a system to deal with 50% of the company’s important duties.
 Even if a disaster did occur in Tokyo, staff could be transferred to Sapporo where 100% of the business operations could be continued.

 Our mission is “to protect the customer under all circumstances.”
-By establishing the Sapporo headquarters, we can continue to be an insurance company on which the customers can rely during times of crisis, while at the same time contributing to regional regeneration and the promotion of the health of people in the region.
+By establishing the Sapporo headquarters, we can continue to be an insurance company on which the customers can rely during times of crisis, and we will also work to revitalize the community and improve the health of Hokkaido residents.